Privacy Principles

 websitesuser agents

 Features that are designed-for-purpose facilitate these principles by providing functionality that is only or primarily useful for a particular purpose.
 Designed-for-purpose features make it easier to explain the purpose to people, and may also limit the feasible secondary uses of data.
+When building a designed-for-purpose feature, consider tradeoffs between high and low-level APIs.

 Controlled de-identified data may be used for additional purposes in ways that are compatible with the specified purpose.